Jon Morgan

 Writing on a document about starting an LLC in Utah

-Utah LLC formation starts with choosing a business name.
+Utah LLC formation includes choosing a business name.
 If you're looking to start a Utah LLC, it's important to familiarize yourself with the state's naming requirements.

 The name must be unlike any other registered name and cannot include certain restricted words or phrases.
 You can search the Utah Division of Corporations' database to make sure your desired LLC name is available [1].